carlo8767/welcomeSpring/aggregationProject/README.md

 This is project is dedicated at these security topic:
-Authentication (MangerUser with UserDetails and UserDetailsService) Password (How do deal with hash and encryption)
+Authentication (MangerUser with UserDetails and UserDetailsService) Password (How do deal with hash and encryption) Remember that you have to add the VM  argument -Djasypt.encryptor.password=javatechie for the encrytpion